-FEATURE – My name is Hollie and I have a confession to make.
-I believe in Santa.
+FEATURE – My name is Hollie and I have a confession to make: I believe in Santa.
 Not the Santa we know – the man of largesse in a red suit who commands a team of reindeer and impossibly flies around the world in a single night – not him, not exactly.
 But I believe in what Santa represents, which to me is the spirit of Christmas, good people and, yes, a little magic.

 I was about 9 or 10 years old when I found out who Santa really was.
 Times were tough and though I don’t know for sure, I have a suspicion my mom wanted to spare me the disappointment of a meager Christmas.
-I learned about the whole parent thing and I don’t really know if my illusions were shattered or not but I do recall remaining curious as to where all the presents were hidden … I may have lost Santa but I also learned parents are magic.
+I learned about the whole parent thing, and I don’t really know if my illusions were shattered or not, but I do recall remaining curious as to where all the presents were hidden … I may have lost Santa but I also learned parents are magic.

 My children’s favorite Christmas story is “The Polar Express.”
 I love it too.
 To me, it is the embodiment of what it means to believe.

-What “The Polar Express” does so well is it creates a world of wonder where you can go racing along freezing tracks aboard a train bound northward to see Santa.
+What “The Polar Express” does so well is create a world of wonder where you can go racing along freezing tracks aboard a train bound northward to see Santa.
 You can rejoice in the simple request of a young boy to hear Santa’s sleigh bells and be completely filled with the spirit of Christmas.